2Kelvin/nginx-web-server/README.md

 =============================================================================================================================

 ### MYSQL Setup
+- Ran this script for a full MYSQL database setup:
+    ```bash
+    sudo ./mysql-db-setup
+    ```
+- Some keynotes and script explanation:
-- from the **load balancer VM** SSH into **MYSQL VM**
+    - from the **load balancer VM**, I SSH-ed into **MYSQL VM**
     - The `mysql-db-setup` script sets up mysql and adds facts data for the nginx-facts website.
     - In **/etc/mysql/mysql.conf.d/mysqld.cnf**, update **bind address** to listen on all interfaces and allow other VMs to connect and access the data stored in MYSQL.
         ```bash
         bind-address = 0.0.0.0
     ```

 ### Web Servers Setup
+- Ran this script for a full nginx webserver setup:
+    ```bash
+    sudo ./deploy-nginx
+    ```
+- Steps and script explanation:
-- from the **load balancer VM** SSH into each **Web Server VM**
+    - from the **load balancer VM**, I SSH-ed into each **Web Server VM**
-- run `deploy-nginx` script on each server to serve the website.
+    - I then ran `deploy-nginx` script on each server to serve the website.
 The website runs React build in the frontend and an expressjs api in the backend that fetches its data from the MYSQL database running in the MYSQL VM.
         ```bash
         sudo ./deploy-nginx
         ```

 ### Load Balancer Setup
+- Ran this script for a full nginx loadbalancer setup:
+    ```bash
+    sudo ./loadbalancer-setup
+    ```
+- In this script, I:
     - Created a custom file **nginx-facts-loadbalancer** for the nginx loadbalancer configs in **/etc/nginx/sites-available/**.
-- used default **round robin** algorithm for my load balancer and pointed/linked to my 2 server VMs using the **server** directive.
+    - Used default **round robin** algorithm for my load balancer and pointed/linked to my 2 server VMs using the **server** directive.
         ```bash
         upstream nginx-facts-webapp-servers {
             server webserver1 192.168.10.2;
             server webserver2 192.168.10.3;
         }
         ```
     - Enabled the website configs:
         ```bash
         sudo ln -sf /etc/nginx/sites-available/nginx-facts-loadbalancer /etc/nginx/sites-enabled/
         ```
     - Checked for nginx syntax errors in config:
         ```bash
         sudo nginx -t
         ```
     - All configs were good, so I restarted the nginx service in systemd with the updated changes:
         ```bash
         sudo systemctl reload nginx
         ```